What is brand consistency?

 Your business name and logo should remain the same for as long as possible.
-And, if changes are made, they should be clearly related to the originals to maintain your valuable brand equity.
+If changes are made, they should be clearly related to the originals to maintain your valuable brand equity.

 Your brand position may change over time as the business landscape evolves.
 But, it should still have a life cycle of years – not weeks or months.

 This is just one area where authentic branding has a distinct advantage over contrived branding.
-An authentic brand is far more likely to have longer staying power since it is grounded in the reality of the business from the foundation up – making it easier to implement and most likely to still be relevant years from now.
+An authentic brand is far more likely to have longer staying power since it is grounded in the business’s reality from the foundation up – making it easier to implement and most likely to be relevant years from now still.

-If you don’t immediately get the reaction to your brand that you had hoped, don’t give up too quickly and try something new.
+If you don’t immediately get the reaction to your brand that you had hoped for, don’t give up too quickly and try something new.
 Every brand needs time and repeated exposure to truly make a lasting impact.

 Deliver a consistent multi-channel experience.